NeuralNotW0rk/LoRAW/README.md

 - Update the optimizer to use the loraw parameters (the same parameters as the previous step)

 # Example
-See `scripts/train.py` for a modified version of stable audio tool's trainig script.
+See `scripts/train.py` for a modified version of stable audio tool's training script.

-Modify your model config as shown above, and use `--use-loraw` when running in CLI to enable
+Modify your model config as shown above, and use `--use-loraw true` when running in CLI to enable